secondlaw-ai/skyrim/README.md

 If you don't want to use modal volume, and want to aggregate results in cloud, we currently support s3 buckets.
 You just have to run:

-`modal run modal/forecast.py::run_inference -o s3://skyrim-dev` where `skyrim-dev` is the bucket that you want to aggregate the forecasts.
+`modal run modal/forecast.py --output_dir s3://skyrim-dev` where `skyrim-dev` is the bucket that you want to aggregate the forecasts.
 By default, `zarr` format is used to store in AWS/GCP so you can read and move only the parts of the forecasts that you need.

 Say interested in wind at 37.0344° N, 27.4305 E to see if we can kite.
 If we are interested in wind speed, we need to pull wind vectors at about surface level, these are u10m and v10m [components](http://colaweb.gmu.edu/dev/clim301/lectures/wind/wind-uv) of wind.
 Here is how you do it: